[The following is a repost:]

 Dear Sir: Why do rabbits and eggs represent Easter, which also celebrates the resurrection of Christ?

-In Bede’s On the Reckoning of Time, he mentions a goddess named Eostre, and he tells us that the Anglo-Saxons had at one time worshiped this goddess during the spring equinox.
+In Bede’s On the Reckoning of Time, he mentions a goddess named Eostre (as in “estrogen”), and Bede tells us that the Anglo-Saxons had at one time worshiped this goddess during the spring equinox.

 Quoting the genius priest-poet Gerard Hopkins: